Lost-Outpost/Telsera/HELP.md

 # Frequently Asked Questions - FAQ

-## I'm getting the following error via Wabbajack: Unable to download 'Curios' files.
+## I'm unable to download 'Curios' files when running Wabbajack.
 What should I do?

 1. Navigate to your Steam Skyrim Data folder
 2. Within the data folder, delete the 2 curios files "ccbgssse037-curios.bsa" and "ccbgssse037-curios.esl"